yusuke-dna/protocol-designer-to-py/doc/README.md

 ### [Sample Code](./sample-codes.md#json2py)

 ## json2csv()
-Code block for converting JSON file to CSV file.
+A method for converting JSON file to CSV file.
 The CSV file is designed to be human-readable and editable.
 ### Input
 - filename (JSON file)
 - left (optional, default="A1")
 - right (optional, default="A1")
 - webhook_url (optional, default=None)
-- mode (optional, default="step", either "step" or "debug")
+- option (optional, default=None, either None or "debug")
 ### Output
-- CSV file in str, with file name `[filename of json without extension].csv`.
+- CSV file in str, with file name `[filename of json file without extension].csv`.
 ### CSV structure
 See [another file].
 ### [Sample Code](./sample-codes.md#json2csv)

-## csv2step()
+## csv2dict()
 Code block for converting CSV file to dict form, similar to command object of JSON file.The Python dictionary is used as an intermediate data structure.
 ### Input
 - filename (CSV file)